jossef/requests/README.md

 ### the `Response` object
-just like in python's request module, the `Response` object has this functionallity
+just like in python's request module, the `Response` object has this functionality

 - `r.throwForStatus()` - will throw an exception if the response `statusCode` is not a great success.
 - `r.raiseForStatus()` - same as `throwForStatus`